contentful/product-catalogue-js/README.md

 # JavaScript Product Catalogue

+[Contentful](https://www.contentful.com) is a content management platform for web applications, mobile apps and connected devices.
+It allows you to create, edit & manage content in the cloud and publish it anywhere via a powerful API.
+Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

 This repository shows how to build a frontend JavaScript based application with Contentful for a Product Catalogue, based on the Contentful starter Product Catalogue example space.

 This project uses no specific frameworks and is written in plain JavaScript, making use of browser APIs and HTML/CSS.